adrianocastro189/multi-targets/README.md

 ### yyyy.mm.dd - version 1.3.0

+* Open the target window when new names are added to the target list, via chat commands or from the target frame button

 ### 2024.05.08 - version 1.2.0

 * Improvements to the addon first initialization, by adding the macro even